lojikil/kubectlfish/OWASPGlobalDC.md

 # the what: 3 things

-1. devs have widely varied backgrounds
+1. devs have widely varied skill-levels & backgrounds
 2. Linux interfaces are non-trivial to code against
 3. preponderance of (policy) choice